alexgregory1/work_experience_2024/README.md

 This repository contains two notebooks to help you get started.
 If have never used pandas before (which is a python library for working with tables) we suggest you start with the [Introduction_to_Pandas.ipynb](Introduction_to_Pandas.ipynb) notebook.

 If you are comfortable using pandas, we suggest having a look at the [Initial_Data_Exploration.ipynb](Initial_Data_Exploration.ipynb).
 The aim of this notebook is to give you a place to start for how to tackle the data but we encourage you to take your analysis in your own direction.
+Note that in order to run this notebook, you will have to download the 2023 survey data from [https://datamillnorth.org/dataset/emd7m/my-health-my-school-survey](https://datamillnorth.org/dataset/emd7m/my-health-my-school-survey).
+The data is quite large so we have not put it on GitHub.

 If you need help getting started please come and ask for help.